tilznit/bastion.htb/README.md

 `mount.cifs //10.10.10.134/Backups /mnt/smb`

 Success!
 Let's rummage through here and see what we can find.
 That 5GB file I mentioned earlier is a virtual hard drive.
-I'd like to see what on it.
-I could open this in a VM; but hey we've been mounting successfully so far and ~my computer is a piece of crap and likely wont't be able to handle the load of a VM~ I'm feeling lucky.
+I'd like to see what's on it.
+I could open this in a VM, but hey we've been mounting successfully so far and ~my computer is crap and likely wont't be able to handle the load of a VM~ I'm feeling lucky.

+After much research, I saw that I had to use `guestmount` from [http://libguestfs.org/guestmount.1.html](libguestfs-tools).
+After installing `libguestfs-tools` I ran

+`guestmount -a 9b9cfbc4-369e-11e9-a17c-806e6f6e6963.vhd -i --ro /mnt/vhd/`

+The drive name following the `-a` is what will be mounted. `-i` inspects the disk looking for an operating system and mounts the filesystem as it would be mounted on the real virtual machine. `--ro` mounts the drive in read only mode.

 john
 ```